 Oregon is about as good as a destination gets when traveling the United States.
-The beauty of the national parks and historic sites has won our hearts.
+The beauty of the national parks, historic sites, the cool city of Portland and the awesomeness of Bend has won our hearts.
 But did you know there are a few hidden gems when it comes to amusement parks in Oregon?

 I am going to focus on a few theme parks in Oregon that provided us intense family fun: Enchanted Forest with its unique Western Town, Ice Mountain Bobsled roller coaster and Big Timber Mountain Log Ride, the alpine slide and Mt.
 Hood SkiBowl, Oaks Amusement Park with its year-round historic roller skating rink, thrill rides, and mini-golf, and of course, we can’t forget water parks like North Clackamas Aquatic Park with its numerous pools and water slides.